DigitalSuey/TS-list/README.md

 # iOS-tigerspike-list
-Develop a list app - exercise
+Develop a list app - exercise:

 Develop an universal app that works in both orientation and fulfils the following requirements